 Karnataka is renowned for its natural beauty.
 The state is visited by locals as well tourists from different parts of the world.
 Temples are one of the main attractions in Karnataka which exhibit the country’s heritage, culture etc., Most of the temples are ancient with hidden architectural wonders.
-There is a huge number of temples in Karnataka state.
-We will see some famous temples of Karnataka in this article.
+There are a huge number of temples in Karnataka state.
+Lets take a look at few of the most popular temples of Karnataka.

 Chenna Kesava Swami Temple – Belur

 Photo by priyam.n

 The main deity of the temple is Lord Vishnu, Chenna Kesava Swamy, and his consort Goddess Mahalakshmi.
 This ancient temple is located at the Gundlakamma river banks, Belur.
 The temple was originally called as Vijayanarayana Temple.
 The Hoysala ruler, Vishnuvardhana had built the temple in the 12th century, when Belur was the capital of the Hoysala Kingdom.
 Chennakesava Swami Temple’s Galigopuram (tower) is about 135 feet tall.
 This 900-year-old wonder has a unique feature which is being told as “every year in the morning time the sun rays enter the sanctum sanctorum through a window let and touch the deities’ feet.
 It happens from 16th December to 14th January.”